AnggaWikaNugraha/AnggaWikaNugraha/README.md

 Currently working full-time and managing two side projects.
 I believe that exploring various fields helps me continuously grow and add value to every project I work on.

-- Bri senyum mobile dan pemasar for fulltimer
+- Bri senyum mobile and pemasar for fulltimer
 - talent engine by telkom for project base
 - ioda e-learning for project base
 </p>